 Coffee jelly (コーヒーゼリー, kohii zerii) is a jiggly caffeinated gelatin dessert.
 One mouthful of this blissful Japanese treat and you’ll go crazy for its refreshing taste.
 Once it blooms into a pool of sweetness in your mouth, the intense aftertaste of caffeine will coat your tongue with an extra bit of flavour!

-Below, we’ve included a recipe for some coffee jelly Saiki would die for!
+Below, we’ve included a coffee jelly recipe that Saiki K would die for!
 If you’d like to join in on the kohii zerii craze that has swept across the world, read on.

 What is it made of?